 BIB 525.
 Communication in Ministry.
 3 hours.
-F. Odd years.
+Su.
+2013.

 An examination of communication as it is employed in ministry.
 Attention will be given to interpersonal and group dynamics, written correspondence and publications, use of media, and use of technology in church settings.